coastalwhite/intro-power-analysis/src/compiling/toolchains.md

 ## Compiling binaries

-With the proper toolchain installed, we can compile binaries which are going to used on [ChipWhisperer] *targets*.
-All SimpleSerial resources mentioned in the the [Existing resources](./resources.md) section contain a *Makefile* in their root directory.
+With the proper toolchain installed, we can compile binaries which are going to be used on [ChipWhisperer] *targets*.
+All SimpleSerial resources mentioned in the [Existing resources](./resources.md) section contain a *Makefile* in their root directory.
 This file provides the computer instructions on how to compile source code.
 In order to create `.hex` files &mdash; which is the format used to